 White women are one of the most influential demographics in America—they are the largest voting bloc, with purchasing power that exceeds anybody else’s, and when they unify to demand change, they are a force to be reckoned with.
 Yet, so many white women sit idly on the sidelines, opting out of raising their hands to do, learn, and engage in ways that could make a difference.
 Why?

-Biased: Uncovering the Hidden Prejudice that Shapes What We See, Think, and Do (2019) by Jennifer L. Eberhardt
+Biased: Uncovering the Hidden Prejudice That Shapes What We See, Think, and Do (2019) by Jennifer L. Eberhardt

 An expert in the issue of unconscious racial bias, Stanford psychology professor and MacArthur Fellow Eberhardt argues that even those who don’t believe they are biased and who strive to treat others equally can still harbor bred-in-the-bone stereotypes.
-To make her case, she draws on both research-in the lab as well as police departments, courtrooms, prisons, and boardrooms and on the street-and personal experience, showing that bias isn’t restricted to a few screechy outliers but can affect us all.
+To make her case, she draws on both research in the lab (as well as police departments, courtrooms, prisons, and boardrooms and on the street) and personal experience, showing that bias isn’t restricted to a few screechy outliers but can affect us all.
 And it can be fixed by all of us together.

 A white child sees a TV news report of a white police officer shooting and killing a black man.
 “In our family, we don’t see color,” his mother says, but he sees the colors plain enough.
-An afternoon in the library’s history stacks uncover the truth of white supremacy in America.
+An afternoon in the library’s history stacks uncovers the truth of white supremacy in America.

 Racism and Bias